robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

 The NCSC CAF provides outcome-driven principles specifically designed for UK organisations, while ISO 27001 defines internationally recognised information security management standards.

 For AI/ML we can use the **OWASP LLM Top 10** and **ENISA's AI Cybersecurity Guidelines** which cover risks in AI systems and data processing.

+https://genai.owasp.org/llm-top-10/ <-- use as a reference for analysis

 ### Risk Assessment Matrix